jasper1378/libconfigfile/configuration_file_syntax_specification.md

 ]
 ```

-## Sections
+## Maps
-- Sections are collections of key-value pairs.
-They are defined by a name enclosed by round brackets, followed by the associated key-value pairs and/or nested sections enclosed by curly brackets.
+- Maps are collections of key-value pairs, enclosed by curly brackets.
-- Anything between the curly brackets is considered to be within the scope of the section.
+- Anything between the curly brackets is considered to be within the scope of the map.
-- Sections may be nested.
+- Maps may be nested.
-- Keys/sections may not share names with other keys/sections in the same direct scope.
+- Keys may not share names with other keys in the same direct scope.
-- Naming rules for sections are the same as for keys.
-- Section names must appear completely on one line.
-- Whitespace between the opening/closing round bracket and the section name is allowed and will be ignored.
-- Empty sections are allowed and simply have no key-value pairs and/or sections within them.
+- Empty maps are allowed and simply have no key-value pairs within them.
-- Empty section names are not permitted.
-- The ordering of objects within a section is not preserved (for performance reasons).
+- The ordering of objects within a map is not preserved (for performance reasons).
-- The top-level section, also called the root section, starts at the beginning of the document and ends at end-of-file, encompassing everything else in its scope.
-Unlike other sections, it is nameless.
+- The top-level map, also called the root map, starts at the beginning of the document and ends at end-of-file, encompassing everything else in its scope.
+Unlike other maps, it is nameless.
 ```
-(section)
-{
-}

-(section_1)
+map = {};

-{
+map_1 = {
     key1 = "some string";
     key2 = 123;
-}
+};

-(section_2) {
+map_2 = {
     key1 = "another string";
     key2 = 456;
-}

-(parent)
+};

-{
+parent = {
     key = 1;
-    (child)
-    {
+    child = {
         key = 2;
-    }
-}

-(section_3)
+    };
+};

-{
+map_3 = {
     key = "value";
-}
+};

-(section_3) // invalid
+map_3 = { // invalid
-{
     key = "value";
-}
+};
 ```

 ## Directives